Code-Institute-Submissions/ms1-the_rolls/README.md

     - The main body of each page contains the relevant content, in the form of images and text, for each page.
 The elements on the page are made responsive to different screen sizes using [Bootstrap's grid system](https://getbootstrap.com/docs/5.0/layout/grid/).
 The details of each page is laid out below.

 - Footer

-    - The footer has site navigation links across the top of the footer.
-As with the header this is implemented using Bootstrap's navbar class.
-This allows the user to easily navigate to the next page without having to scroll back to the top.
-Having these links at the bottom of each page makes for a nicer UX, especially on larger smartphones.
-    - Each footer has a different set of links so that only the other pages which can be navigated to are displayed, this is done to reduce clutter.
     - Social media links in the form of icons inside a circular div.
 The icons are [FontAwesome Icons](https://fontawesome.com/icons?d=gallery).
 The background colour changes to green when hovered over with a 0.2 second ease in and out transition.
     - Company address.
     - Copyright fine print.